Home » What is SEO in 2026 and How Does It Work?

 Now that you know what an SEO campaign is and its components, the next section focuses on understanding how a campaign is run.

 If you do a quick Google search on starting an SEO campaign, you might get confused about the process.
-Some SEO companies begin with the website audit while others, with keyword research.
-There’s nothing wrong with this; it is a matter of preference or proven tactics at the agency level, so let it be.
+Some SEO companies start with a website audit, while others start with keyword research.
+There’s nothing wrong with this; it is a matter of preference or proven agency-level tactics, so let it be.

 In Optimind, our SEO campaign starts with a site audit, which is also part of technical SEO analysis.
 It is followed by targeted keyword research, on-page optimization, off-page optimization (or link building), competitor analysis, content development, penalty assessment and recovery, and monitoring and reporting.

 Competitor analysis may or may not be needed.
 It is conducted to determine how your brand or company fares against rivals.
-As such, insights we generate through this analysis guide the ongoing SEO strategies and tactics implementation.
-For instance, SEO teams refer or consult the competitor’s backlink profile for competitive link building.
+As such, the insights we generate from this analysis guide the ongoing implementation of SEO strategies and tactics.
+For instance, SEO teams consult competitors’ backlink profiles for competitive link building.

-The penalty assessment and recovery step is not always necessary, but manual actions are still checked to determine if there are any issues Google deemed penalizable.
+The penalty assessment and recovery step is not always necessary, but manual actions are still checked to determine whether any issues Google deemed penalizable are present.

 1) Comprehensive site audit

-The site audit is the start of the SEO campaign, identifying areas that can be improved.
-Again, like the entire SEO process, every SEO company does their SEO audit differently.
+The site audit is the start of the SEO campaign, identifying areas for improvement.
+Again, as with the entire SEO process, every SEO company conducts its SEO audit differently.
 For example, Optimind offers free initial audits (with no page-level recommendations).
-Once you become a client, that’s the time that our team will use a crawler to dig deep into the strengths and weaknesses of the website SEO-wise.
+Once you become a client, our team will use a crawler to dig deep into the website’s SEO strengths and weaknesses.

-A comprehensive site audit is a combination of assessing the technical and on-page factors, whether they are correctly implemented or not, and contributing to the site’s overall indexability.
-The bottom line is taking an inventory of the code and non-code-related issues affecting the site’s search performance and fixing those before launch or relaunch.
+A comprehensive site audit involves assessing the technical and on-page factors, whether they are correctly implemented, and evaluating how they contribute to the site’s overall indexability.
+The bottom line is taking an inventory of code and non-code issues affecting the site’s search performance, and fixing them before launch or relaunch.

-Optimind audits the website for accessibility, indexability, on-page SEO factors, and off-page SEO factors.
-The follow-through is a list of white-hat recommendations that your or our team may implement.
+Optimind audits the website for accessibility, indexability, on-page SEO, and off-page SEO.
+The follow-through is a list of white-hat recommendations that you or our team may implement.

 2) Targeted keyword research

 Keyword research is the process of finding the most relevant keywords for the website and its optimization goals and targets.
-This is a straightforward process, and perhaps the only difference from one SEO agency to another is the tools used.
+This is a straightforward process, and perhaps the only difference between one SEO agency and another is the tools they use.

 Optimind primarily uses Google Keyword Planner, which is a free tool that pulls data directly from Google.
 The emphasis is on targeted keyword use, or the keywords with low competition, high search volume, and customer fit.
-The third one is the deciding factor because it is not enough to rank for the right keywords.
+The third one is the deciding factor, because ranking for the right keywords is not enough.
 More importantly, the choices of keywords must make your brand money—you want keywords that the target customers are searching for.

 After the keyword research, the SEO team will provide you with a list of well-researched, highly-relevant keywords that you can choose from.